Makati Shangri-La, Manila | |

 www |

 Makati Shangri-La, Manila is a hotel located in Makati and one of the three hotels managed by Shangri-La Hotels and Resorts in Metro Manila, Philippines.
-It opened on April 27, 1993.
-The hotel has 696 rooms and suites.
+Opening on April 27, 1993, the hotel had 696 rooms and suites at the time of its temporary closure in 2021 until its reopening on August 8, 2023.
+While the hotel has been closed, its two-level Shangri-La Retail Arcade, which hosts retail and office spaces at the ground and second levels, remains open.

-The Makati Shangri-La had its soft opening on April 27, 1993, with its grand launch held months later on August of the same year.[2]
-It was developed by the Ayala family with an aim to keep the area as Manila's luxury address.[3]
+The Makati Shangri-La had its soft opening on April 27, 1993, with its grand launch held months later in August of the same year.[2]
+It was developed by the Ayala family to keep the area as Manila's luxury address.[3]
 Originally it opened with 703 rooms over its 28 floors, at a cost of $118 million.[4]

-The hotel has undergone several renovations over the years, including 3 restaurant overhauls and the refurbishing of more than 200 rooms in 2001 with finer optic cabling and broadband internet.
-The cost per room of the renovation was around $30,000.[5]
+The hotel underwent several renovations over the years, including 3 restaurant overhauls and the refurbishing of more than 200 rooms in 2001 with fiber optic cabling and broadband internet.
+The cost per room of the 2001 renovation was around $30,000.[5]
 The entire renovation, which continued until the end of 2002, cost $130 million.[6]

 The Rizal ballroom was renovated in 2009.[7]
 A second ballroom named "Isabela" opened in November 2013 with an aim to provide a modern event space with interchangeable furniture and audiovisual technology.[8]